-Overal Impression: Complex, fruity, pleasantly sour/acidic, balanced, pale, wheat-based ale fermented by a variety of Belgian microbiota.
+Overall Impression: Complex, fruity, pleasantly sour/acidic, balanced, pale, wheat-based ale fermented by a variety of Belgian microbiota.
 A lambic with fruit, not just a fruit beer.

 History: Spontaneously fermented sour ales from the area in and around Brussels (the Senne Valley) stem from a farmhouse brewing tradition several centuries old.
 Their numbers are constantly dwindling and some are untraditionally sweetening their products (post-fermentation) with sugar or sweet fruit to make them more palatable to a wider audience.
 Fruit was traditionally added to lambic or gueuze, either by the blender or publican, to increase the variety of beers available in local cafes.

 Comments: Fruit-based lambics are often produced like gueuze by mixing one, two, and three-year old lambic.
 "Young" lambic contains fermentable sugars while old lambic has the characteristic "wild" taste of the Senne River valley.
 Fruit is commonly added halfway through aging and the yeast and bacteria will ferment all sugars from the fruit.
 Fruit may also be added to unblended lambic.
 The most traditional styles of fruit lambics include kriek (cherries), framboise (raspberries) and druivenlambik (muscat grapes).
-ENTRANT MUST SPECIFY THE TYPE OF

-FRUIT(S) USED IN MAKING THE LAMBIC.
-Any overly sweet lambics (e.g., Lindemans or Belle Vue clones) would do better entered in the 16E Belgian Specialty category since this category does not describe beers with that character.
+ENTRANT MUST SPECIFY THE TYPE OF FRUIT(S) USED IN MAKING THE LAMBIC.
+Any overly sweet lambics (e.g., Lindemans or Belle Vue clones) would do better entered in the Belgian Specialty category since this category does not describe beers with that character.
+IBUs are approximate since aged hops are used; Belgians use hops for anti-bacterial properties more than bittering in lambics.

 Ingredients: Unmalted wheat (30-40%), pilsner malt and aged (surannes) hops (3 years) are used.
 The aged hops are used more for preservative effects than bitterness, and makes actual bitterness levels difficult to estimate.
+Traditional products use 10-30% fruit (25% if cherry).
 Fruits traditionally used include tart cherries (with pits), raspberries or Muscat grapes.
 More recent examples include peaches, apricots or merlot grapes.
 Tart or acidic fruit is traditionally used as its purpose is not to sweeten the beer but to add a new dimension.
 Traditionally these beers are spontaneously fermented with naturally-occurring yeast and bacteria in predominately oaken barrels.
-Home-brewed and craftbrewed versions are more typically made with pure cultures of yeast commonly including Saccharomyces, Brettanomyces, Pediococcus and Lactobacillus in an attempt to recreate the effects of the dominant microbiota of Brussels and the surrounding countryside of the Senne River valley.
+Homebrewed and craft-brewed versions are more typically made with pure cultures of yeast commonly including Saccharomyces, Brettanomyces, Pediococcus and Lactobacillus in an attempt to recreate the effects of the dominant microbiota of Brussels and the surrounding countryside of the Senne River valley.
 Cultures taken from bottles are sometimes used but there is no simple way of knowing what organisms are still viable.